sjbennett123/polarlarp/content/policies/npc_speech.md

 - **Saturday Afternoon** players retake the town building by building.
 - **Saturday Night** Orcs try to burn down the town

-**Introductions**:
+**Introductions**: Go around in a circle and everyone introduces themselves and states the following.

 - Names
-- what are you most excited about
+- What are you most excited about?
-- What roles do you not want to do
+- What roles do you not want to do?

+**Rewards**:

+- **T Shirts:** We have shirts for you folks as a thank you please take one.
+If we don't have one in your size let us know and we will mail you one.
+- **Goblin Stamps**: You get 100 Goblin Stamps per day.
+- **Magic Item Draw**: We will raffle off an item.